Document last updated 4/8/2016.

 Can I specify, in my living will, that I do not want cardiopulmonary resuscitation (CPR)?

 Yes.
-Through a standard living will form, you can specifically direct your physician to write a DNR (do not resuscitate) order for you if two doctors have agreed that you are either terminally ill or permanently unconscious, and it is medically appropriate.
-For more information about DNR orders, see the Ohio State Bar Association’s publication, “What you should know about…DNR Orders” or visit the Ohio Department of Health website at www.odh.ohio.gov (phone: 614-466-3975).
+You can direct your physician to write a DNR (do not resuscitate) order for you if two doctors have agreed that you are either terminally ill or permanently unconscious, and it is medically appropriate.
+For more information about DNR orders, see the Ohio State Bar Association’s publication, “What you should know about…DNR Orders” or visit the Ohio Department of Health website at www.odh.ohio.gov

 If I am in a terminal condition and I choose not to prolong my dying, what will the doctor do?